You can eat all sorts of delicacies here (seahorses, centipedes, spiders, snakes, and etc).

-Tip: If after your meal, you have a hard time catching a cab, the nearest subway station is around 20 mins walk.
+[Tip]: If after your meal, you have a hard time catching a cab, the nearest subway station is around 20 mins walk.
 That is actually faster than trying to hail a cab (especially in the cold).
 We gave up after 30 mins of frustration and walked to the subway.
-We were refused by all of the legal cab drivers as they thought the destination was not worth their time or too much of a hassle (we were staying in an alleyway).
+We were refused by all of the legal cab drivers as they thought the destination was not worth their time or too much of a hassle (we were staying in a boutique hotel inside a narrow alleyway).

 Of course, you could take an "illegal cab" who will charge you and arm-and-a-leg and god knows where they will take you to.
 Though an alternative is to find out the bus numbers as there's a bus stop right near the restaurant.

-If I were to ever return to Beijing, I will definitely return to Hai Di Lao!
+If I ever return to Beijing, I will definitely return to Hai Di Lao!